The Adventure of the Dancing Men: Plot

-Holmes writes a message—in dancing figure characters—and has it delivered to a lodger at a nearby farm.
+Holmes writes a message—in dancing figure characters—and has it delivered to a lodger named Abe Slaney, another American national at a nearby farm.
 While waiting for the result of this message, Holmes explains to Watson and Inspector Martin how he cracked the code of the dancing figures.
+In his explanation, Holmes discusses what happened after he cracked the third message.
+He telegrammed a friend in the New York Police named Wilson Hargreave asking about Slaney, whose name was in the first message, and Hargreave replied to tell Holmes that Slaney was a deadly criminal from Chicago.

 The last message, which caused Holmes and Watson to rush to Norfolk, read "ELSIE PREPARE TO MEET THY GOD".

-The lodger, Abe Slaney, another American, unaware that Elsie is gravely wounded, arrives at Ridling Thorpe Manor and is seized as he comes through the door.
+Slaney, unaware that Elsie is gravely wounded, arrives at Ridling Thorpe Manor and is seized as he comes through the door.
 Holmes had sent for Slaney using the dancing men, knowing that Slaney would believe the message is from Elsie.
 Slaney reveals that he had been engaged to Elsie, the daughter of the Chicago crime boss whom Slaney works for, and that she had fled to escape her old life.
 Slaney had come to England to get her back.
 When Slaney and Elsie were speaking through a window, Cubitt had appeared and shots were exchanged; Cubitt was killed and Slaney had fled.
 Apparently, Elsie then shot herself.
 Slaney is arrested and sentenced to hang, but his sentence is reduced to penal servitude because Cubitt had fired the first shot.
 Elsie recovers from her injuries, and spends her life helping the poor and administering her late husband's estate.